 Does my computer have a built-in microphone?

-Most laptops have built-in microphones, typically located near the webcam.
-Desktop computers usually do not include built-in microphones.
-To check, open Sound Settings, go to Input, and look for “Internal Microphone” or similar device names in the device list.
+Most laptops include built-in microphones, typically located near the webcam.
+Desktop computers usually do not have built-in microphones.
+To check, open Sound Settings, go to Input, and look for “Internal Microphone” or similar device names in the list.

 Why is my microphone muted in Windows settings?

 Windows may automatically mute your microphone if it was manually muted previously or if privacy settings block microphone access.
-Open Sound Settings, select your microphone under Input, and ensure the volume slider is not at zero and the mute button is not activated.
+To fix it, open Sound Settings, select your microphone under Input, and ensure the volume slider is not at zero and the mute button is not activated.

 How do I fix microphone settings when my mic isn’t working?